fidelity/kconnect/CONTRIBUTING.md

 make build
 ```

 9. Commit and push your branch.
-We follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for the commits and PRs.
-If the PR is a work in progress ensure that you prefix the title with WIP:.
+We follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for the commits and PRs. .
-10. Create a pull request
+10. Create a pull request.
+If the PR is a work in progress ensure that that **PR is created as a draft**.
 11. Check that the PR checks pass

-Once a PR has been created it will be reviwed by one of the maintainers of kconnect.
+Once a PR has been created it will be reviewed by one of the maintainers of kconnect.